2. MATERIAL ACCOUNTING POLICIES

 • Stores and spares, consumables and packing materials cost includes direct expenses and is determined on the basis of first in first out method.

 b) Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
-The comparison of cost and net realizable value is made on an item-by-item basis.
+The comparison of cost and net realizable value is made on an item-by¬ item basis.

 2.7 Revenue recognition

 Revenue is measured at the transaction price that is allocated to the performance obligation and it excludes amounts collected on behalf of third parties and is adjusted for variable considerations.
 Any subsequent change in the transaction price is then allocated to the performance obligations in the contract on the same basis as at contract inception.
 The Company recognizes revenue for variable consideration when it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
 The Company estimates the amount of revenue to be recognized on variable consideration using most likely amount method.
-Consequently, amounts allocated to a satisfied performance obligation are recognized as revenue, or as a reduction of revenue, in the period in which the transaction price changes.
+Consequently, amounts allocated to a satisfied performance obligation are recognised as revenue, or as a reduction of revenue, in the period in which the transaction price changes.
 Contract modifications are accounted for when additions, deletions or changes are approved either to the contract scope or contract price.

 a) Sale of products and Services